Jesse Williams (actor)

-Jesse Wesley Williams is an American actor, director, producer and activist.
-He played Dr. Jackson Avery on the ABC medical drama Grey's Anatomy (2009–22) and has appeared in films such as The Cabin in the Woods (2012) and The Butler (2013).
-He has provided voice acting and motion capture for Markus in the video game Detroit: Become Human (2018).
-He served as an executive producer of the Academy Award-winning short, Two Distant Strangers (2020) and the Tony Award-winning revival of Take Me Out (2022), the latter of which he was also nominated for a Tony Award for Best Featured Actor in a Play.
+Jesse Wesley Williams (born August 5, 1981) is an American actor, director, producer, and activist best known as Jackson Avery on Grey's Anatomy (2009–22; 2024).
+He has also appeared in films such as The Cabin in the Woods (2012) and The Butler (2013).
+He provided voice acting and motion capture for Markus in the video game Detroit: Become Human (2018).

+He served as an executive producer of the Academy Award-winning short, Two Distant Strangers (2020), and the Tony Award-winning revival of Take Me Out (2022).
+He also acted in the latter and was nominated for a Tony Award for Best Featured Actor in a Play.

 Early life

-Williams was born in Chicago on August 5, 1981 to Johanna Chase, a professional potter, and Reginald Williams.
-Jesse Williams has said his mother is a Swedish American and his father is an African American from Georgia.
-His two younger brothers specialize and work in the field of visual arts.
-Williams graduated from Moses Brown School in Providence, Rhode Island in 1998.
-After he graduated from high school his father began teaching history in northern Maine, while his mother continued to work in pottery.
+Williams was born in Chicago on August 5, 1981, to Johanna Chase, a professional potter, and Reginald Williams.
+Jesse Williams has said his mother is Swedish Polish and his father is African American from Georgia.

+Finding Your Roots revealed that on his mother's side, Williams is a descendant of English colonist Joseph Herrick, the principal law enforcement officer during the Salem Witch Trials in Salem, Massachusetts.

+Williams graduated from Moses Brown School in Providence, Rhode Island, in 1998.
+After he graduated from high school, his father began teaching history in northern Maine, while his mother continued to work in pottery.
+He has two younger brothers, who both specialize and work in the field of visual arts.

 Williams graduated from Temple University with a double major in African American Studies and Film and Media Arts.
-Following in the footsteps of his parents, he taught high school in the Philadelphia public school system for six years teaching American Studies, African Studies, and English.
+Following in the footsteps of his parents, he taught high school in the Philadelphia public school system for six years: American Studies, African Studies, and English.

 Acting career

-In 2005, Williams began to study acting and was chosen to participate in the New York Actors Showcase presented by ABC Television, one of 14 actors chosen from among over 800 individuals who auditioned.
+In 2005, Williams began to study acting and was chosen to participate in the New York Actors Showcase presented by ABC Television, one of 14 actors chosen from among more than 800 individuals who auditioned.
 Since 2006, he has appeared in a number of television series, films and theatre productions.
 In 2012, he established a production company, farWord Inc.